lastingParadox/ff-site/archive-to-markdown/md/ff2/mousehole.md

 **PlasmaPerson** _(02-Jul-18 05:35 PM)_

-@Magic8Ball does everyone simultaneously dab
+@Magic8Ball Does the crew all simultaneously dab?

 **Magic8Ball** _(02-Jul-18 05:35 PM)_